 In the spirit of reusing, I scavenged these hinges from an old set of French doors, but any hinges would work.
 If I was to buy the hinges, I would get a piano hinge.

 I started my hidden chair compartment project by replacing the seat cushion and marking out on the base of it where the support beam that I was going to attach my hinges was.
 I should’ve done this before removing the cushion, but that was just poor planning.

 After that, I lined up with hinges an equal distance from each edge, ensuring that they had enough space between their edges and the legs of the chair and screwed them in place.

 Note: The hinges for the seat cushion are placed at the front of the chair, to avoid any accidental discovery of the compartment if somebody were to pick up the seat from the front.

-Creating the compartment base:
+Creating the hidden chair compartment base:

 I decided to make my base offset from the back of the chair by about 50mm as there was a slight gap at the back of my chair.
-I created the base using a small piece of chipboard cut just slightly oversize of the inside edge of the chair.
+I created the base using a small piece of chipboard cut just slightly oversize on the inside edge of the chair.